MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-rule-create-edit.md

 Remove-Item $FilePath
 ```

-### ARM template
+### Use ARM template to edit a DCR in place
 You can use the [Export template](/azure/azure-resource-manager/templates/export-template-portal) feature in the Azure portal to retrieve the ARM template for a DCR.
 You can then modify the JSON of the DCR and redeploy it in the Azure portal.
+All this is performed completely in the portal without ever saving the DCR to local disk.

 1. Select the DCR you want to modify in the Azure portal, and select **Export template**.
 Click **Deploy** to redeploy the same template.

     :::image type="content" source="media/data-collection-rule-edit/export-template.png" lightbox="media/data-collection-rule-edit/export-template.png" alt-text="Screenshot that shows the Export template option for a data collection rule in the Azure portal.":::

 2. Click **Edit template** to open up an editable version of the JSON for the DCR.
-Don't change the parameter values since you can still modify them after you save your changes.
+Don't change the parameter values.

     :::image type="content" source="media/data-collection-rule-edit/edit-template-option.png" lightbox="media/data-collection-rule-edit/edit-template-option.png" alt-text="Screenshot that shows the Edit template option for a data collection rule in the Azure portal.":::